ManoManoTech/ALaMano/CODE_OF_CONDUCT.md

 If the Project Stewards receive a report alleging a violation of the Code of Conduct, the Project Stewards will notify the accused of the report, and provide them an opportunity to discuss the report before a sanction is issued.
 The Project Stewards will do their utmost to keep the reporter anonymous.
-If the act is ongoing (such as someone engaging in harassment , or involves a threat to anyone's safety (e.g. threats of violence), the Project Stewards may issue sanctions without notice.
+If the act is ongoing (such as someone engaging in harassment, or involves a threat to anyone's safety (e.g. threats of violence), the Project Stewards may issue sanctions without notice.

 ## Attribution